-Despite playing plucky defense and enduring a barrage of early near misses by Les Bleus in the early goins, the levee eventually broke after a boneheaded second yellow by Wilson Palacios in the box gave the French a penalty.
-The midfielder, who plays for Stoke City of the Barclays Premier League, had previously been carded after making no earnest attempt at the ball during an entanglement with French star Paul Pogbga.
-After Pogba was stepped on intentionally, he retaliated against Palacios, who's continued selfish play and card-induced early departure left Los Catrachos a man down the entire second half.
+Despite playing plucky defense and enduring a barrage of early near misses by Les Bleus in the early goings, the levee eventually broke after a boneheaded second yellow by Wilson Palacios in the box gave the French a penalty.
+The midfielder, who plays for Stoke City of the Barclays Premier League, had previously been carded after making no earnest attempt at the ball during an entanglement with French rising star Paul Pogbga.
+After Pogba was stepped on intentionally, he retaliated against Palacios, who's continued selfish play and card-induced-early-departure left Los Catrachos a man down the entire second half.

 French striker Karim Benzema proved more than in form converting a PK to put France up for good and then following that up in the 72nd with a difficult angled strike to expand the French lead to three goals.
 Benzema plays his club football for vaunted Real Madrid in Liga BBVA in Spain and was amongst the best on the pitch in the Sunday afternoon affair.

 Ohio State alum Roger Espinoza had several nice touches playing from the left side of the midfield, but often had little in the way of help.
 The Hondurans had but one or two offensive opportunities with legs in the second half, and even including a few shots sent on a wing and a prayer, their attempts on French keeper (and captain) Hugo Lloris were never particularly concerning.
 Benzema had near double digit shots (7) by his lonesome and the aggressive confidence demonstrated on the pitch by France was a far departure from the shattered locker room which sunk their 2010 World Cup aspirations in South Africa.